nbeaver/why-linux-is-better/why-linux-is-better.rst

 Package mangers can make backups easier by decoupling installed applications from stored personal files.
 Want to remember which programs you have installed without backing up every single binary?
-Just save the output of ``dpkg -L`` or its equivalent as big long text file of installed packages.
+Just save the output of ``dpkg -L`` or its equivalent as a text file of installed packages, and voilà, you can restore them later.

 If your backup fails or you just want to switch to a different Linux distribution, you can easily get back your installed software by feeding your package manager the package list.